thacherT1D/webdevstuff/Client_Side_Frameworks_(Angular)/Angular_Custom_Directives.desc.md

 Angular best practice is to prefer Element and Attribute forms of directives for all your needs.

+**Exercise**

+Turn to a neighbor and explain how angular matches directives.

 ## Directives And Scope

 Let's add some data to a controller and see how it interacts with the directive.
 In the following example, we'll show a yoyo's details in our directive: